PersistenceForever/DSM/README.md

 ```
 $ python bart_train.py --epoch 30 --input_dir dataset/WQ --output_dir './output_WQ' --update_lr 5e-5 --meta_lr 3e-5 --model_name_or_path 'facebook/bart-base'
 ```
-## QA performance
+## QA performance of GRAFT-Net and NSM
 We evaluate two classical KBQA models named [GRAFT-Net](https://arxiv.org/abs/1809.00782) and [NSM](https://arxiv.org/abs/2101.03737) on [WebQSP](https://aclanthology.org/P16-2033.pdf).
 To evaluate the quality of the generated questions by DSM, we replace part of the (question, answer) pairs in WebQSP with the generated questions.
+The code for GRAFT-Net and NSM can be downloaded from https://pan.baidu.com/s/1RGOZW23FbfcpkShvJkGRUw?pwd=ddsm.